spraakbanken/swell-project/Anonymization_guidelines.md

       - Random substitution given a list of named entities of various attributes for each attribute, except for Sweden, and possibly country of origin
       - Country of origin -> markup but do not pseudomize and replace those countries that few people come from
       - < zip_code >: Replace letters with ABC and each number with 0 (ABC 0000), keep the delimiter

+### 3. Institution: < institution >
+   * To use for: Schools, working place, team, etc. indications revealing the person’s school, working place, sport team, ...
+  * Descriptor: < school > , < work > , < other_institution >
+  * Pseudonymization:
+      - Replace with from a list of school names and companies (e.g. from Yellow pages)

 ### 4. Transportation: < transport >, < transport_line >
   * < transport >: bus, metro, tram, train, express